 - 1. Manuscripts must be formatted two columns to a page.
 Use one side of page only. - 2.
 Choose Times New Roman as font for your paper.
 When using special fonts (if needed) always embed the special font type in your original document (doc or pdf), in order to make sure they print properly and do not influence the other papers when collating. - 3.
 Your text should be 10 point type.
 This instruction is printed using the 10 point font. - 4.
 The basic page discussed hereafter, is the standard European A4-Format page.
 The text must be justified and must be contained within a rectangle of height of 22,5cm- to 24cm and width of 17,5cm to 18cm, divided into two equal columns with 1cm separation (implying a column width of 8,0cm).
 The left and right margins should be 1,5 cm to 1,8 cm.
 Except for the first page the top and bottom margins should be between 2 cm 2,5cm. - 5.
-Text should be single-spaced, with single or double spacing between paragraphs, and with a 3-space paragraph indentation. - 6.
+Text should be single-spaced, with single or double spacing between paragraphs, and with or without a 3-space paragraph indentation. - 6.
 The title and author information, on the first page should be centered.
 (See further down for additional information on how to present more then one author to a paper.)

-- 9. Any submission that does not follow the rules will NOT BE PUBLISHED in the Conference Proceedings.
-Fax submissions, for instance, are NEVER acceptable. - 10.
-Electronic full paper submissions are only acceptable in Microsoft® Word document and in PDF format (PREFERRED FORMAT). - 11.
-Always print out a version on your own computer before sending it to EUROSIS in order to check its printability and email a copy to yourself to check portability. - 12.
-Preferably provide one printed clear copy to EUROSIS only, without handwritten references or remarks, next to your emailed version..
-Do not staple your final paper.
+- 7 Any submission that does not follow the rules will NOT BE PUBLISHED in the Conference Proceedings.
+Fax submissions, for instance, are NEVER acceptable. - 8 Electronic full paper submissions are only acceptable in Microsoft® Word document and in PDF format (PREFERRED FORMAT). - 9 Always print out a version on your own computer before sending it to EUROSIS in order to check its printability and email a copy to yourself to check portability. - 10 DO NOT provide an annotated version of the paper.